Easy Homemade Coleslaw

 Notes

-Vinegar: If you don't have distilled white vinegar, feel free to use apple cider vinegar.
+Vinegar: If you don't have distilled white vinegar, apple cider vinegar works as well.

 Storage: Store coleslaw in an airtight container in the refrigerator.
-While it will keep for 3-4 days, coleslaw is best served within 48 hours after preparing, as it begins to become watered down.
+While it will keep for 3-4 days, coleslaw is best served within 48 hours of preparation, as it begins to lose its texture.
+If this happens, drain off excess liquid and add a spoonful of mayo to make it creamy again.

 Nutritional facts have been calculated using mayonnaise.